mbrezu/Shovel/ShovelScriptSpec.md

 An expression can also be an unnamed block, which is a sequence of statements enclosed by `{` and `}`.
 The value of the unnamed block is the value of the last statement inside the block.
+An unnamed block introduces a fresh scope for variables (variables defined in it are only visible inside the block - including closures defined inside the block).

 An expression can also be an identifier, an expression followed by `.` and another identifier (hash access), an expression followed by `(`, a